raacampbell/shadedErrorBar/README.md

 If you wish to contribute please fork the repo, check out the `dev` branch and make your changes there, then file a pull request describing what you did.

 # Licensing
-This code is licensed under GPL v3.
-See license file in the repository.
+This code is licensed under the lesser GPL v3.
+See `LICENSE` file in the repository.